guhan/zerotociso/docs/HARDWARE.md

 Factory burned in data and cannot be changed
 - **Programmable Read Only Memory (PROM)**: user can burn in chip data once
 - **Eraseable Programmable Read Only Memory (EPROM)**: can be erased with UV light withing a small window of time
-- **Electronically Eraseable Programmable Read Only Memory (EEPROM)**: electronically eraseable, entire chip must be erased
+- **Electronically Eraseable Programmable Read Only Memory (EEPROM)**: electronically eraseable, entire chip must be erase, used for BIOS
 - **Flash Memory**: can be electornically erased and rewritten, can be erased in blocks

 ### Random Access Memory (RAM)